plone/plone.api/docs/group.rst

 ------------------------

 To remove a user from a group, use the :meth:`api.group.remove_user` method.
-This also accepts either the groupname or the group object for the target group and either the username or the user object you want to remove from the group.
+This also accepts either the groupname or the group object for the target group and either the login or the user object you want to remove from the group.

 .. code-block:: python

     from plone import api
-    api.group.remove_user(groupname='staff', username='bob')
+    api.group.remove_user(groupname='staff', login='bob')

 .. invisible-code-block: python

-    self.assertFalse('staff' in [g.id for g in api.group.get_groups(username='bob')])
+    self.assertFalse('staff' in [g.id for g in api.group.get_groups(login='bob')])

 .. _group_get_roles_example: